Top 15 gastroenterology prescriptions of 2022

 Which GI medications are prescribed most often?

-Omeprazole was the most prescribed GI medication in 2021, with over 1.9 million prescriptions—or 13.2% of all gastroenterology drugs prescribed that year.
+Omeprazole was the most prescribed GI medication in 2022, representing 17.6% of all gastroenterology drugs prescribed that year.

 Classified as a proton-pump inhibitor, omeprazole (also sold as Prilosec) is used to treat heartburn, esophageal damage, stomach ulcers and gastroesophageal reflux disease (GERD).
-In 2021, GERD was the number-one GI diagnosis, with 27.4 million diagnoses (19.3% of total GI diagnoses).
+In 2022, GERD was the number-two GI diagnosis.

-The second-most prescribed gastroenterology drug in 2021 was pantoprazole sodium (also sold as Protonix), another proton-pump inhibitor used to treat GERD and other gastroesophageal issues.
-With 1.8 million prescriptions (13% of total GI prescriptions), pantoprazole was prescribed nearly as often as omeprazole in 2021.
+The second-most prescribed gastroenterology drug in 2022 was pantoprazole sodium (also sold as Protonix), another proton-pump inhibitor used to treat GERD and other gastroesophageal issues.
+With 17.3% of total GI prescriptions, pantoprazole was prescribed nearly as frequently as omeprazole in 2022.

 Studies comparing omeprazole and pantoprazole sodium have found both drugs to be equally effective in treating GERD.
 However, one study suggests that pantoprazole may be more effective for treating gastric ulcers.